Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

                 | Put.AllowList list ->  list |> (String.concat "," >> sprintf "[%s]")
 ```

-Here we see another interesting option - `Sort`.
-It configure whether the list is sortable or not.
-It is useful when you want to restrict the list to only be draggable and droppable but not sortable.

-`Animation` just specify the duration of the drag and drop animations.

 We can then use this `Sortable` in an `on.afterRender` like so:

 ```